theron-wang/otr4j/README.md

   - ☐ Ability to import/export DSA and EdDSA key pairs, such that `ClientProfile`s can be persisted/restored.
   - ☐ `OtrKeyManager` was removed.
 Evaluate whether this is a problem for adopters.
 (I prefer to leave it out or put it in its own repository.)
 - Interoperability (limited testing):
-  - ☑ backwards-compatible with Jitsi's otr4j implementation
+  - ☑ backwards-compatible with Jitsi's otr4j implementation (for OTR version 3 support)
   - ☐ testing against other OTRv4 implementations
 - Misc
   - ☑ Set flag `IGNORE_UNREADABLE` also for OTRv3 DISCONNECT and all SMP messages.